brianglass/anastasis/files/thursday_matins5.md

 Theotokion.

-You stand at ChristÂ’s right hand as a Queen truly Â‘arrayed in tasselled goldÂ’, Maiden graced by God, by your prayers and mediation gaining for us the Kingdom of heaven.
+You stand at Christ’s right hand as a Queen truly ‘arrayed in tasselled gold’, Maiden graced by God, by your prayers and mediation gaining for us the Kingdom of heaven.

 ****

 Ode 4.
 Irmos.

-Avvakoum, prophetically foreseeing your divine self-emptying, O Christ, he cried out in awe, Â‘You have come for the salvation of your people, to save your anointed onesÂ’.
+Avvakoum, prophetically foreseeing your divine self-emptying, O Christ, he cried out in awe, ‘You have come for the salvation of your people, to save your anointed ones’.

 ****